david-04/shortycut/src/docs/loading-separate-files.md

 );
 ```

-Loading files via the network can slow down ShortyCut, because it waits until all files have been fully loaded before redirecting or showing the homepage.
+Loading files via the network can slow down ShortyCut.
+It needs to wait until all files have been fully loaded before redirecting or showing the homepage.

 ## ![](img/arrow.svg) Loading files in a specific order